 - Pour the sauce over the sliced sweet potatoes

-Take off foil or baking paper and bake for a further 15 minutes, until top is crispy and golden brown
+- Take off foil or baking paper and bake for a further 15 minutes, until the top is crispy and golden brown